open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- [Get the contract for the SettledContract](operations.md#get-the-contract-for-a-settledcontract) and add the value of this field to its `.relatedBids` array.
+- [Get the contract for the SettledContract](operations.md#get-the-contract-for-a-settledcontract), and add the value of this field to its `.relatedBids` array.
 - Get the `ancestor::efac:NoticeResult/efac:LotTender` whose `/cbc:ID` is equal to the value of this field.
 - Get the `ancestor::efac:NoticeResult/efac:TenderingParty` whose `/cbc:ID` matches the `LotTender`'s `/efac:TenderingParty/cbc:ID`.
 - For each `ancestor::efac:TenderingParty/efac:Tenderer`, [get the organization for the tenderer](operations.md#get-the-organization-for-a-tenderer), and:
-  - Get the `ancestor::efext:EformsExtension/efac:Organizations/efac:Organization/efac:Company` whose `/cac:PartyIdentification/cbc:ID` is equal to the organization's `.id`, and:
   - Add 'supplier' to the organization's `.roles` array.
   - For each `ancestor::efac:NoticeResult/efac:LotResult` with an `/efac:SettledContract/cbc:ID` equal to the value of `ancestor::efac:SettledContract/cbc:ID`:
     - [Get the award for the LotResult](operations.md#get-the-award-for-a-lotresult).
     - Add an `OrganizationReference` to the award's `.suppliers` array, and: